IshaantNandu/MyWebsite/templates/blogs/esp32Api.md

 - - -

-So there, we have a free, open-source, and highly customizeable ESP32 DHT22 weather dashboard!
+So there, we have a free, open-source, and highly customizable ESP32 DHT22 weather dashboard!
 Get the code from [my Github Repo](https://github.com/IshaantNandu/Esp32_HTTP_post) .
 See you later for more blogs 😁.